-Once you have accepted an unconditional offer to study on a course at the University of Brighton, the Admissions department will send you a CAS by email provided that you have completed and returned your ‘Visa Questionnaire’, which you will have received with your offer letter, meet the UK Border Agency’s requirements on academic progression and time limits on study in the UK, and have paid your tuition fee deposit (where relevant).
+Once you have accepted an unconditional offer to study on a course at the University of Brighton, the Admissions department will send you an offer letter and a visa quetsionnaire.
+The university will issue you with a CAS number by email provided that you have completed and returned your ‘Visa Questionnaire’, which you will have received with your offer letter, meet the UK Border Agency’s requirements on academic progression and time limits on study in the UK, and have paid your tuition fee deposit (where relevant).
 You do not have to request your CAS but if you have a question about it please send an email with your student number to CASenquiries@brighton.ac.uk.

 If you are resident in one of the following countries, and you are coming to the UK for more than six months, you will need to obtain a certificate confirming you are free from tuberculosis before you can apply for your visa, the certificate will also need to be supplied with your visa application:

 Bangladesh, Burkina Faso, Cambodia, Cote d'Ivoire, Democratic Republic of the Congo, Eritrea, Ghana, India, Kenya, Laos, Lesotho, Malaysia, Nepal, Niger, Pakistan, Rwanda, Somalia, South Africa, Sudan, Swaziland, Tanzania, Thailand, Togo, Uganda, Zimbabwe